azundo/azundo.github.com/source/_posts/2013-06-23-concurrent-quicksort-in-go.markdown

 it was a good experiment in writing concurrent Go that also forced me to dive into profiling with pprof and using Go's support for writing benchmarks in test code.

+Code is all up on github at (https://github.com/azundo/cqsort).